react-native-folks/bootstrapper-react-native/README.md

 ## Testing

-Kamino React Native include test using jest tools.
+bootstrapper React Native include test using jest tools.

 To run the test just call `yarn jest` on root folder.